Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Background

 \subsection{Commonsense Question Answering}

 The general knowledge and conception about the world that humans possess, and their ability to reason about it is called commonsense reasoning and is a crucial cognitive ability of humans.
-It is also an important reasoning skill based on which AI agents are evaluated~\cite{liu2021generated, bauer-etal-2022-nlp, wang2023car}.
-LLMs have shown outstanding commonsense reasoning skills and have narrowed the gap between them and humans on available datasets~\cite{guan2023multi, bian2023chatgpt}.
-Most existing datasets such as CommonsenseQA~\cite{talmor2018commonsenseqa} and PhysicalQA~\cite{bisk2020piqa} contain questions about concepts rather than entities.
+It is also an important reasoning skill based on which AI agents are evaluated~\cite{liu2021generated, bauer22, wang2023car}.
+LLMs have shown outstanding commonsense reasoning skills and the gap between their performance and humans on available datasets has narrowed substantially~\cite{guan2023multi, bian2023chatgpt}.
+Most of these datasets such as CommonsenseQA~\cite{talmor2018commonsenseqa} and PhysicalQA~\cite{bisk2020piqa} contain questions about concepts rather than entities.
 Recently, StrategyQA~\cite{geva2021did} and Creak~\cite{onoe2021creak} have been proposed as datasets for commonsense reasoning about entities that can be used to introduce commonsense reasoning to KGQA.